ariadruker1/IND3156/README.md

 Not being able to accept arguments from the command line, I switched my program to what is seen above as my [final program](https://github.com/ariadruker1/IND3156/blob/master/electfunc.go) where I instead use a function.

 ### July 4th, 2018
-I wanted a better solution in my c program.
-I wanted my program to be able to evaluate an input rather than just what to print.
+In C I also wanted my program to be able to evaluate an input rather than just what to print.
 In my [new code](https://github.com/ariadruker1/IND3156/blob/master/remainderapp.c) I started on the white board and thought of different ways of evaluating the input.
 I came to the idea of checking subtraction, seeing how many different numbers I could subtract from the input and still be greater than or equal to zero.
+The extention of this can be done for any next base 2.
+If someone added a university and gave it the code 0b1000 (8) then they would have be the first and greatest loop.
+The big loop would be similar to -->
+1. Is - 8 >=0
+	A) yes
+		I) Is -8  -4 >=0
+			1. Yes
+				Is -8 - 4 -2 >=0
+				...
+			2. No
+				A) Is argument -8 -2 >=0
+					I. Yes
+					...
+					II.
+No
+	B) No
+		I) Is argument - 4 >=0
+			1. Yes
+				Is argument -4 -2
+				...
+			2. No
+	and so on for all smaller values...

+So long as the input is within the range, the program will keep evaluating for every possible combination until we subtract values to zero, at which point we know the unique answer.
+Being able to deduce information from a number that can be only made up of a unique individual or combination is the power of this vectorized information program.